DTU-R3/Docker-ROS/r3-fiducials/README.md

 ## Use
 See [main README](../README.md)

-Start by printing some Fiducial markers and position them in the environment:
+Start by printing (at 100% scale) some Fiducial markers and position them in the environment:

 ```sh
 cd ./Docker-ROS/r3-fiducials/